-Lack of passive ventilation in bathroom means running fans to prevent growth of disease causing moulds.
+Lack of passive ventilation in bathrooms means operating fans to prevent growth of disease causing moulds at the end user's expense.
 Likewise lack of passive ventilation for cooling creates a greater reliance on air-conditioning.
 This is a poor outcome for resident's health, budgets and sustainability.